University of Louisiana System: Past presidents

-Crain, Clausen, and Moffett had previously been President of Southeastern Louisiana University.
+Crain, Clausen, and Moffett had previously been president of Southeastern Louisiana University.
 Jindal, a future Louisiana governor, was the youngest president of the University of Louisiana system at age 28.

 Naming conventions

 In 1999, the University of Southwestern Louisiana became the University of Louisiana at Lafayette and Northeast Louisiana University became the University of Louisiana at Monroe, based on legislation passed in 1995.
 ULS policy requires both school's abbreviated names to include the municipality, precluding the use of "UL" alone.
-In 2013, Woodley stated that the policy does not address stand-alone usage of "Louisiana" including within athletics, where usage of particular monikers and acronyms became a point of contention.
+In 2013, then-president Woodley stated that the policy does not address stand-alone usage of "Louisiana" including within athletics, where usage of particular monikers and acronyms became a point of contention.
 Soon after, the University of Louisiana at Lafayette's athletic moniker became the "Louisiana Ragin' Cajuns."